 Our cash flows from operations depend primarily on the volume of semiconductor memory and storage products sold, average selling prices, and manufacturing costs.
 To develop new product and process technology, support future growth, achieve operating efficiencies, and maintain product quality, we must make significant capital investments in manufacturing technology, capital equipment, facilities, R&D, and product and process technology.
-We estimate capital expenditures in 2024 for property, plant, and equipment, net of partner contributions, to be in the range of \$7.5 billion to \$8.0 billion.
+We estimate capital expenditures in 2024 for property, plant, and equipment, net of proceeds from government incentives, to be approximately \$8.0 billion.